MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

 1. In your Azure Databricks workspace, select the *user* icon in the top bar, and then select **Settings** from the drop down.

-2. On the **Developer** page, next to **Access tokens**, select **Manage**.
+1. On the **Developer** page, next to **Access tokens**, select **Manage**.

-3. Select **Generate new token** and then select **Generate**.
+1. Select **Generate new token** and then select **Generate**.

-4. Copy the displayed token and paste it somewhere you can refer to it later.
+1. Copy the displayed token and paste it somewhere you can refer to it later.
 Then select **Done**.

-5. Now in your GitHub repository page, select the **Settings** tab.
+1. Now in your GitHub repository page, select the **Settings** tab.

    ![GitHub settings tab](./images/github-settings.png)

-6. In the left sidebar, select **Secrets and variables** and then select **Actions**.
+1. In the left sidebar, select **Secrets and variables** and then select **Actions**.

-7. Select **New repository secret** and add each of these variables:
+1. Select **New repository secret** and add each of these variables:
    - **Name:** DATABRICKS_HOST **Secret:** Add the URL of your Databricks workspace.
    - **Name:** DATABRICKS_TOKEN **Secret:** Add the access token generated previously.

-## Set up CI/CD pipelines
+## Set up CI pipeline

-Now that you have stored the necessary variables for accessing your Azure Databricks workspace from GitHub, you will create workflows to automate data ingestion and processing, which will trigger every time the repository is updated.
+Now that you have stored the necessary credentials for accessing your Azure Databricks workspace from GitHub, you will create a workflow to automate data ingestion.
+It will deploy whenever the repository's main branch has a commit pushed or a pull request merged.
+This workflow will ensure that the data source used in the Azure Databricks workspace is always up to date.

 1. In your repository page, select the **Actions** tab.

     ![GitHub Actions tab](./images/github-actions.png)

-2. Select **set up a workflow yourself** and enter the following code:
+1. Select **set up a workflow yourself** and enter the following code:

      ```yaml
     name: CI Pipeline for Azure Databricks